holz-one/Hadoop-Spark-on-an-Asymmetric-ARM64-Cluster/README.md

 While this setup serves as a functional proof-of-concept for edge computing and local development, it revealed critical power supply limitations under heavy storage workloads:

 * **Power Delivery Issue:** An adapted HP Pavilion desktop PSU was used to power the system, stepping down voltage using an adapter from the 12 volt P4 connector to a buck converter with a **5A maximum output**.
 * **Storage Bottleneck:** When attempting to run multiple external drives continuously on the Orange Pi 5 Plus, the 5A buck converter could not handle the sustained power draw, leading to under-voltage instability.
-Drives didn't mount on boot, they required an amp of current each.
-The usb hub on the front isn't working well on usb3 drives, but great for peripherals on usb2 it's also powered using a sata power to barrel connector.
-2 usb c charging ports are also connected to buck converters from 12 volts line to 5 volts with 2-3 amps max. **LCD Display** takes 12 volt at 3 amps, it's originally from a pinebook pro that broke at the hinges.
+* **Drives** didn't mount on boot, they required an amp of current each.
+* **The usb hub** on the front isn't working well on usb3 drives, but great for peripherals on usb2 it's also powered using a sata power to barrel connector.
+* **2 usb c charging ports** are also connected to buck converters from 12 volts line to 5 volts with 2-3 amps max.
+* **LCD Display:** takes 12 volt at 3 amps, it's originally from a pinebook pro that broke at the hinges.
 2 fans have also been mounted inside and powered with a sata power connector.

 ---